 Only medicine prescribed to a child by a doctor, dentist, nurse or pharmacist will be administered.
-The school's Administering Medication Policy outlines the procedures for administrating medicines.
+The school's Administering Medication Policy outlines the procedures for administering medicines.

-Any food or drink provided to children will be healthy, balanced and nutritious as outlined in the Whole-School Food Policy.
+Any food or drink provided to children will be healthy, balanced and nutritious.
 The headteacher will notify Ofsted of any incidents of food poisoning affecting two or more children within 14 days of the incident.
 Information about any dietary requirements, preferences, food allergies and any special health requirements a child has will be recorded.
 Fresh drinking water will be always available.